sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 ### Automated property-based testing with [Hypothesis][]

-We were excited to try our hand at stress testing our Bril implementation with automated testing.
+We were excited to try our hand at stress-testing our Bril implementation with automated testing.
 The key idea behind property-based testing is to specify some details of expected program behavior, then use a framework to test those properties on many automated examples (in particular, more than a human would reasonably want to write).
+This framework allows us to test many aspects of Bril, not solely the new function calls.

 For Bril, we decided to use a python-based property testing framework, Hypothesis.
 The primary challenge in using such a tool is to specify _how_ example data can be generated such that the tests are useful.